 It Is Hard to Beat the Market

 It’s hard to beat the returns of a market index over the long run.
 Nearly all information about future earnings and the risk of those earnings is embedded in the stock price by millions of smart buyers and sellers.
-This is called market efficiency, and it is beautiful.
+This is called market efficiency.

 What the Data Says About Professional Investors

 Even professional investors have a hard time consistently beating the market.
 Over 86% of U.S. equity (stock) funds failed to beat their benchmark index over the 20 years from 2000 to 2020 4.

 And in Canada over 84% of active equity (stock) funds failed to beat their benchmark index for over the 10 years from 2010 to 2020 5.

 Due to market efficiency, above-average returns are usually based on luck, not skill.
 I know sucks to hear – it took me 5 years to accept this fact.
 Read more about my biggest investing mistakes here.